aigic8/re_python_course/README.md

   - If you have a data file, the file must be uploaded to the Colab
   - The resources in the free edition is probably enough for your projects
 - **Jupyter notebook**
-  - I widely used tool, but personally, I have no experience using it
+  - Commonly used tool, but personally, I have no experience using it

 ## Getting Familiar with Jupyter